The Lowdown on the Best Places Where to Eat in Little Rock

 Where to Eat in Little Rock

 On my visit, I found out that it’s not just cheese dip that makes Little Rock a solid culinary destination.
-There’s also fine dining, southern dishes, farm to table, soul food, German cuisine and a Locally Labeled beer, wine and spirits trail.
+There’s also fine dining, farm to table, soul food, German cuisine and a Locally Labeled beer, wine and spirits trail with a passport you can get stamped!
+Bonus – the distillery on the trail is the first legal distillery in Arkansas after prohibition.

 You name it, Little Rock has it.
 Many times the story behind the food was almost as good as the food itself…..almost.
 I spent several days in the littlest big city I’ve ever been to, with some new best friends, eating my way through the city and learning about Little Rock.
 I loved it so much, I made a list to share with you.